Donald Trump Can Be Prosecuted For Russia Collusion As Soon As He Leaves Office, Conservative Pundit Claims

 “Most important, Trump confirmed that the meeting with Russians was designed to obtain something valuable — previously undisclosed dirt on Hillary Clinton.
 That arguably would violate federal law prohibiting a candidate from asking for or receiving something of value from a foreign national.”

-Regarding the possibility that Donald Trump Jr. violated campaign laws, Rubin wrote that Trump Jr.’s use of the words “I love it” in an email about the “dirt-finding meeting” at Trump Tower is the “most powerful” piece of evidence against him.
+Regarding the possibility that Donald Trump, Jr. violated campaign laws, Rubin wrote that Trump, Jr.’s use of the words “I love it” in an email about the “dirt-finding meeting” at Trump Tower is the “most powerful” piece of evidence against him.
 She also posited that the president’s claim on Twitter that he was not aware of the Trump Tower meeting could be inessential to Mueller’s probe in the light of the “false” statement from last year that claimed the meeting’s purpose was to discuss the adoption of Russian children.

 Referring to Donald Trump’s claim that the 2016 meeting was legal and “normal,” Rubin stressed that the president is “wrong on both counts,” as meeting with a foreign country’s officials isn’t just unprecedented in U.S. history, but also contrary to the ideals of democracy as a system where people can choose their own leaders.
 She suggested, however, that Trump’s supporters in the Republican Party just might choose to defend him if it is proven that his campaign did indeed collude with Russian officials ahead of the 2016 presidential elections.